-+ SOCI 3520 Juvenile Delinquency 3 s.h.
++ SOCI3520 Juvenile Delinquency and Juvenile Justice (also CRMJ3520) 3 s.h.

-An examination of the social dimension of juvenile delinquency, its nature, extent and patterns.
-Evaluation of theories and causal explanations of delinquency and investigation of delinquent subcultures.
-Some attention to legal processing and treatment programs for young offenders.
-Prerequisite: SOCI1300 (grade of C or better).
-Goal 2d
+Includes an examination of the nature, extent, and patterns of juvenile delinquency, evaluation of theories and causal explanations of delinquency and investigation of delinquent subcultures, as well as an examination of legal processing and treatment programs for young offenders.
+PREREQUISITE: SOCI1300 Introduction to Sociology (grade of C or better)